Ewwii-sh/ewwii/docs/src/config/configuration.md

 Here, we are defining a window named `example`, which we then define a set of properties for.
 Additionally, we set the content of the window to be the text `"example content"`.

-You can now open your first window by running `eww open example`!
+You can now open your first window by running `ewwii open example`!
 Glorious!

 ### `defwindow`-properties